semgrep/semgrep-vscode/README.md

 ### Rule Quick Links

 Want to go to the definition of a local or app rule?
 Hover over a match and click the link!

-## Commands

-All commands can be run through the VSCode command palette

-### `Semgrep: Login`

-Login to the Semgrep App (this will open a new window in your browser) to enable scanning with rules from the App.

-### `Semgrep: Scan`

-Scan currently focused file according to configured rules.

-### `Semgrep: Scan Workspace`

-Scan all files in the currently open workspace.

 ## Configuration